Lactic acid: Brain development metabolism

 Some evidence suggests that lactate is important at early stages of development for brain metabolism in prenatal and early postnatal subjects, with lactate at these stages having higher concentrations in body liquids, and being utilized by the brain preferentially over glucose.
 It was also hypothesized that lactate may exert a strong action over GABAergic networks in the developing brain, making them more inhibitory than it was previously assumed, acting either through better support of metabolites, or alterations in base intracellular pH levels, or both.

 Studies of brain slices of mice show that β-hydroxybutyrate, lactate, and pyruvate act as oxidative energy substrates, causing an increase in the NAD(P)H oxidation phase, that glucose was insufficient as an energy carrier during intense synaptic activity and, finally, that lactate can be an efficient energy substrate capable of sustaining and enhancing brain aerobic energy metabolism in vitro.
 The study "provides novel data on biphasic NAD(P)H fluorescence transients, an important physiological response to neural activation that has been reproduced in many studies and that is believed to originate predominantly from activity-induced concentration changes to the cellular NADH pools."

 Lactate can also serve as an important source of energy for other organs, including the heart and liver.
 During physical activity, up to 60% of the heart muscle's energy turnover rate derives from lactate oxidation.

 Blood testing

 Blood tests for lactate are performed to determine the status of the acid base homeostasis in the body.
 Blood sampling for this purpose is often arterial (even if it is more difficult than venipuncture), because lactate levels differ substantially between arterial and venous, and the arterial level is more representative for this purpose.

 During childbirth, lactate levels in the fetus can be quantified by fetal scalp blood testing.

+Uses

+In 2023, lactate was the 289th most commonly prescribed medication in the United States, with more than 500,000 prescriptions.